-- (D) Ground disturbance depths of 30 cm or more (trenching, plowing, drilling, tunnelling, augering, backfilling, blasting, peat removing, quarrying, clearing, land leveling, topsoil stripping, deep tilling, subsoiling and grading) - (E) Installing/constructing a fence, retaining wall or structure - F Installing facilities on, along, under or across the pipeline controlled area - (G) Landscaping, tree/shrub planting, clearing and removing stumps - (H) Constructing roads, paving, parking areas, driveways and ditches - Stockpiling materials - Drainage or irrigation systems (including dykes, ditches and culverts) - (K) Crossing a pipeline while not on an upgraded and traveled portion of an established highway or public road with vehicles or mobile equipment - L Using explosives to blast within the 30 m controlled area.
-A detailed blasting plan must be filed with Enbridge.
+- (C) Ground disturbance to depths of greater than 30 cm within the right-of-way (ROW) or within 5 m of the centreline of the pipeline, where there is no designated pipeline ROW (examples of ground disturbance activities are excavating, digging, trenching, plowing, drilling, tunnelling, augering, backfilling, blasting, peat removing, quarrying, clearing, land leveling, topsoil stripping, deep tilling, subsoiling and grading) - D Installing/constructing a fence, retaining wall or structure - E Installing facilities on, along, under or across the pipeline controlled area - E Landscaping, tree/shrub planting, clearing and removing stumps - G Constructing roads, paving, parking areas, driveways and ditches - (H) Stockpiling materials - Constructing drainage or irrigation systems (including dykes, ditches and culverts) - (J) Crossing a pipeline off the upgraded and traveled portion of a highway or public road with vehicles or equipment other than those described in paragraph "A" - K Use of explosives (i.e. blasting/seismic exploration).
+Enbridge must be notified of any geophysical activities occurring within 300 m of the ROW so that Enbridge can review the proposed plans to see if there might be potential impacts to its facilities

 Alberta Energy Regulator (AER) Pipelines in Enbridge's Athabasca system are provincially regulated by the AER and must comply with specific pipeline standards and regulations.
 As part of AER regulations, no ground disturbance activities may be undertaken without the approval of the pipeline company.
-In addition to the ROW where pipelines are located, the AER has established a 30 m controlled area, measured perpendicularly on each side from the centreline of the pipeline, in each direction, to protect you, the environment and the pipeline.
+In addition to the ROW where pipelines are located, the AER has established a 30-m controlled area, measured perpendicularly on each side from the centreline of the pipeline, in each direction, to protect you, the environment and the pipeline.